Table of Contents

 How to perform the analysis workflow with FlowSOM:

 When a FlowSOM run completes, it writes FlowSOM_cluster_id and FlowSOM_metacluster_id channels into the newly generated files that comprise the FlowSOM analysis experiment.
 If you have followed the steps above and run viSNE on the files first, the files in the FlowSOM analysis experiment will now contain all of the original channels and data, as well as the tSNE1 and tSNE2 channels from the viSNE run, and the new FlowSOM_cluster_id and FlowSOM_metacluster_id channels.
-The Working Illustration will be configured by default to set up dot plots with metaclusters overlaid on the viSNE map.
-(You can also run FlowSOM first, and then run viSNE - the same smart Working Illustration view will be set up following the viSNE run.)
+The illustration will be configured by default to set up dot plots with metaclusters overlaid on the viSNE map.
+(You can also run FlowSOM first, and then run viSNE - the same smart illustration view will be set up following the viSNE run.)
 From here, you can assess metacluster identity by setting up heatmaps or channel-colored dot plots to view the expression of clusters of interest.

 Completing the analysis workflow with SPADE:

 First, run viSNE on your dataset.
 Then run SPADE per the instructions above.
 Following completion of the SPADE run, start in the SPADE result (tree viewer page) and draw a single bubble around the entire SPADE tree.
 Next, export the bubble as new FCS files.
 The resulting files will have a Cluster ID channel that can be used to draw cluster gates, which then will allow the visualization of the viSNE map colored by cluster using colored overlay populations, or heatmap display of cluster expression for markers of interest.
 You’ll set the x- and y-axes to the tSNE1 and tSNE2 channels, select your cluster gates for the Populations, and set the plot type to Dot colored by Overlaid Figure Dimension.